selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 }
 ```

-We're going to use DataMapper to read our JSON file into an TestUsers object, so let's set that up now
+To read the `test_users.json` file into a TestUsers object using DataMapper, we use the following code:

 ```java
 final TestUsers testUsers=DataMapper.parse(TestUsers.class);
 ```

-We'll find that our TestUsers object is populated from the file, including the list of User.
+Our `TestUsers` object is now populated with the data from the file, including the list of User.

-Here is full example code to demonstrate to parse and read `test_users.json` file
+The following code demonstrates a full example of how to parse and read the `test_users.json` file:

 ```java
 public class ReadDataFileTest {